siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 !!! note
-    Table attributes must be always referred to with the table name as, `<table name>.<attibute name>`.
+    Table attributes must always be referred to with the table name as shown below: <br />
+     `<table name>.<attibute name>`.

 **Example**

-The following query updates the room occupancy by increasing its value by 1, in the `RoomOccupancyTable` table for each room number greater than 10.
+The following query updates the room occupancy by increasing the value of `people` by 1, in the `RoomOccupancyTable` table for each room number greater than 10.

 ```sql
 select 10 as roomNumber, 1 as arrival